IlyaLab/gssnng/README.md

     summed_up:       Sum up the ranks or counts.

-    geneset_overlap: Number of expressed genes, beyond given threshold, that overlap with each geneset.
+    geneset_overlap: Number (or percent) of genes, past an expression threshold, that overlap with each geneset.
 ```

 ## Installation from PyPI